TUD-STKS/Microprosody/README.md

 # Modelling microprosodic effects leads to an audible improvement in articulatory synthesis
-This repository contains the supplementary materials to the paper "Modelling microprosodic effects leads to an audible improvement in articulatory synthesis" by Krug et al.
+This repository contains the supplementary materials to the paper:

+``"Modelling microprosodic effects leads to an audible improvement in articulatory synthesis" by Krug et al.``

 ## What is this code for?